Need lower utility bills? We moved into a drafty old home and SLASHED the heat and power bills! Do you do need lower energy bills, too?

 Insulate outlets and light switches, especially those on outer walls.
 Don’t go stuffing insulation in – that’s probably a fire hazard.
 Insulated covers are very inexpensive.

 Even if you have covered the windows in plastic, consider getting storm windows, at least if you have older, less efficient windows.
-Every bit helps.
+Every bit helps when you’re trying to get lower utility bills!

 Use space heaters around the house whenever possible.
 It is far less expensive to turn down the heat and warm up just one room.